nmaguiar/openaf-docs/docs/guides/oafp/external-apis.md

 # oafp with external APIs

+List of examples of use of oafp with external APIs:

 ### Generating a simple table of the current public IP address
 ```bash
 curl -s https://ifconfig.co/json | oafp flatmap=true out=map